xMort/gdc-jupyter/README.md

 You should be able to access the notebooks at http://127.0.0.1:8686/jupyter/tree?token=60c1661cc408f978c309d04157af55c9588ff9557c9380e4fb50785750703da6.

-The notebooks should be available from dashboards in https://gartner.fast-track.stg11.panther.intgdc.com as well now.
+The notebooks should be available from dashboards with enabled notebook support as well now.

 ## Appendix